Jialee2266/SmartHomeApp/README.md

 ## Example Video Viewing Page
 * The video should play automatically
-* Click the replay button to replay the video
+* Click the Replay button to replay the video
+* Click Practice button to go to recording page

 ## Recording Page
 * Pressing the record button will start recording